jrcichra/gophidgets/README.md

 # Release Notes

-- 11/24/2022 - VoltageInput and VoltageInputRatio `GetValue()` mistakenly called `getVoltage()`, not `getSensorValue()`.
+- 11/24/2022 - VoltageInput and VoltageInputRatio `GetValue()` always called `getVoltage()`, not `getSensorValue()`.
 I broke out the functions to match the Phidget's library names since `VoltageInput` and `VoltageRatioInput` are used in different ways based on the hardware.

 ## Install